jiminryuu/resume/README.md

 ghp-import output -b gh-pages -p
 ```
 **Context & Principle:**
 This fulfills the principle **"Publish Frequently"**.
 You use ghp-import to push content to the web quickly.
-Etter argues that publishing should not be a special event or a challenge.
+Etter argues that "publishing should not be a special event or a challenge".
 If it takes more than a minute to verify that content is ready for production, the process is broken.

 This step also fulfills Etter's principle **"Rsync"**.
 While the instructions use ghp-import specifically for GitHub, Etter talks about using tools that only upload files that are updated.